Craigharrison79/MS2-Quiz-Game/assets/documents/testing.md

 ## Second issue with timer

 - After the fix, the timer was not looping over again.
 10 seconds of question one and then 10 seconds for two etc.  I try calling the countdown() at different times and places but this just sent the timer heywire, jumping, and skipping numbers.
 So I made an executive decision to change the timer from a 10-second interval to one long-timer running for 60 seconds throughout the whole game.
 10 questions at 10 seconds a piece is 60 seconds which is the same thing.
-This also means the question a user/player knows they can save on time and use them for a harder question.
+This also means the question a user/player knows they can save on time and use them for a harder questions.

 ![timer](./testing-code/timer-fix-2.png)
 ![timer2](./testing-code/timer-fix-3.png)